 When you hear the word “Gerber,” you probably think of the cute Gerber baby pictured on every label.
 Dating back to the 1920s, Gerber was the first baby food sold in American grocery stores, making it something of an institution.
 However, these days it’s actually part of Nestle, the Swiss company best known for its chocolate.

-Ray-Ban is among the most recognizable sunglasses around.
-And while the style is deeply ingrained in American culture, the brand is actually manufactured in Italy these days.
+Ray-Ban is among the most recognizable sunglass brands around.
+And while the style is deeply ingrained in American culture, the brand’s products are actually manufactured in Italy and China.

 The iconic eyewear was once made in the U.S., but Bausch + Lomb sold the brand to Italian eyewear company Luxottica in 1999.
 Most Ray-Bans are made in Italy, but some are produced in China, where Luxottica also has factories, according to FramesDirect.com.
 If you want American-made frames, you’ll have to find vintage Ray-Bans.